Benfield Group: Operations

 Benfield Group was based in London and incorporated in Bermuda.
-It had an international network of more than 50 offices in the US, UK, Continental Europe, Bermuda and Asia.
+It had an international network of more than 50 offices in the United States, the United Kingdom, Continental Europe, Bermuda, and Asia.

 Benfield was a reinsurance broker, acting as an intermediary between reinsurance companies and reinsurance purchasers.
-More than 90% of its revenues came from its reinsurance brokerage business.
+More than 90% of its revenue came from its reinsurance brokerage business.

 Through its subsidiary, Benfield Corporate Risk, Benfield also operated in the primary insurance brokerage space, catering to the complex risk management and transfer needs of corporate entities in selected industries.